terra-money/docs/docs/develop/module-specifications/spec-wasm.md

 Maps contract address to its dedicated KVStore.

-## Message Types
+## Message types

 ### MsgStoreCode

-Uploads new code to the blockchain, and results in a new code ID if successful. `WASMByteCode` is accepted as either uncompressed or gzipped binary data encoded as Base64.
+Uploads new code to the blockchain and results in a new code ID, if successful. `WASMByteCode` is accepted as either uncompressed or gzipped binary data encoded as Base64.

 ```go
 type MsgStoreCode struct {